TheTrollGodJr/TaskScheduler/ReadMe.md

 - [X] add View, Edit, and Remove functionality
 - [X] Create Home Menu loop that exits with Exit
 - [ ] Add option to stop/restart the backend
-- [ ] Add reload option to get a updated task list
+- [ ] Add refresh option to get a updated task list
 - [ ] Export tasks list as csv
-- [ ] Fix error for checking if a time inputed is valid
+- [X] Fix error for checking if a time inputed is valid
-- [ ] Check that files are being store to "Program Data"
+- [X] Check that files are being store to "Program Data"
-- [ ] Handle edge cases when TaskList is null
+- [X] Handle edge cases when TaskList is null
+- [ ] Add a way to exit the NewTask() screen

 ## GUI
 - [ ] Make GUI